Estimate Time6 min

 Keeping financial secrets might help you sidestep a difficult conversation in the short run, but in the long run it will only serve to erode trust and sabotage your communication.

-Start from a place of honesty and openness by giving each other full disclosure of your finances as early as appropriate in your relationship (including all debts, plus assets, income, and expenses).
+Start from a place of honesty and openness by giving each other full disclosure of your finances as early as appropriate in your relationship (including all debts, assets, income, and expenses).
 Even if you've been together a long time, going through this exercise could help set a new tone for better communication about your finances.

 2. Make sure you both have equal access to financial information